dfrtz/huereka/README.md

 ### Requirements

 * Read [Neopixel Uberguide](https://learn.adafruit.com/adafruit-neopixel-uberguide) to understand best practices.
+* Huereka
   * Python3.9+
   * Controller with GPIO pins
   * LED lights with WS2811 microcontrollers
   * If controlling 12V lights:
     * Microcontroller with 5V GPIO pins, such as Arduino (Raspberry Pi only provides 3V)
     * Alternatively, a 3V to 5V level shifter may be used for the data signal
   * Possibly required for 5V lights depending on light model and using a controller with 5V GPIO pins
     * A 5V to 3V level shifter for data signal
+* uHuereka
+  * MicroPython compatible microcontroller.
+  * Refer to [uHuereka Requirements](uhuereka/README.md#requirements) for more details.

 ### Recommendations

-* Raspberry Pi 3+ or equivalent hardware
+* Raspberry Pi 3+ or equivalent hardware for Huereka, or ESP32/RP2040+ for uHuereka.
+* Refer to [uHuereka Recommendations](uhuereka/README.md#recommendations) for more details.

 ### API Quick Start

+#### Huereka

 1. Read the NeoPixel Uberguide to understand the best practices:
 [Adafruit Neopixel Uberguide](https://learn.adafruit.com/adafruit-neopixel-uberguide)